Arun Paria

 No sun.

-No compass to north.
+No compass to the north.

 “More like I am in a taxi,’ he replies.
 ‘It goes wherever I ask it to go.
 Even when I don’t wish to go there.”

-Even when, emptiness:
+Even when emptiness:

-a different brass cup.
+A different brass cup.

 Full of remembrances —

-it does not tell
+It does not tell

-how it has begun.
+how it began.

 How it will end.